quii/learn-go-with-tests/select.md

 }
 ```

-I added one final check on the first test to verify we dont get an `error`
+I added one final check on the first test to verify we don't get an `error`

 ## Wrapping up